henrypijames/puzzles/xvxv/xvxv_3.md

 ﻿# XVXV - Episode 3: Killing Eve
 _by Henry 'Pi' James & Raumplaner_
+_published on Sunday, 24 April 2022_

 ## Rules
 - **Normal sudoku:** Fill every row, column and marked 3×3 box with the digits 1 to 9 once each.